rachmadaniHaryono/python-mal/README.markdown

 Provides programmatic access to MyAnimeList data.
 This is a fork of python-mal.
 It uses lxml instead of beautifulsoup, and it's working with python 3.
-There are automatic jenkins builds on every sunday to ensure that the package is working fine with the current version of MAL.
+There are automatic travis and teamcity builds on every last sunday of the month to ensure that the package is working fine with the current version of MAL.

 Dependencies
 ============